-2014 - January 11 - James Franklin is hired as Penn State's sixteenth head stereotypes facing African Americans, launches the "WE ARE BLACK" campaign.
+February 3 - The Black Student Union (BSU), hoping to battle different stereotypes facing African Americans, launches the "WE ARE BLACK" campaign.
 Secretary of the BSU Chantelle Beachum said they painted the exposed skin of different volunteers with common stereotypes and photographed them for the campaign.
-"We hope to combat these stereotypes by presenting them to the Penn State community and creating a more accurate, untold perception of African Americans that we all strive to be," Beachum told the Daily Collegian.
+"We hope to combat these stereotypes